emqx/emqx-docs/en_US/observability/slow_subscribers_statistics.md

 ## Implementation note

 With this feature enabled, EMQX will start measuring message transmission latency.
-The measurement always starts when a message is received by EMQX, the end of the measurement is configurable.
+The measurement always starts when a message is received by EMQX, and the end of the measurement is configurable.
 See more details below in configurations.

 The per clientid-topic latency measurements are then ranked in the table view.